ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

-3. Identify regions where you want to deploy your OpenShift Clusters.
+1. Identify regions where you want to deploy your OpenShift Clusters.
 This architecture will require creating three different Red Hat OpenShift Clusters in three different regions.
 So, you need to first identify which regions you want your clusters to be deployed in.

-4. Create or Select an existing VPC in each region that you want to use as primary, secondary and RHAMC regions.
+2. Create or Select an existing VPC in each region that you want to use as primary, secondary and RHAMC regions.
 Ensure each subnet where cluster nodes will be deployed, have a public gateway attached to them.
 For more information about creating VPC, refer to [VPC multi-zone region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region&interface=cli).

-5. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the ``--disable-outbound-traffic-protection`` parameter for each.
+3. Create the three VPC OpenShift clusters (each in different regions and VPCs) and set the ``--disable-outbound-traffic-protection`` parameter for each.
 Refer to [Creating Clusters](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-clusters) for more information.

+   **Note:** The ***ibmcloud ks cluster*** command in the reference link points to OpenShift version 4.17.10, please change this to your preferred version of OpenShift, it is recommended to always use the latest version of OpenShift.

-6. Enable [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.
+4. Enable [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-enable-redhat) on the primary and secondary clusters.

    **Note:** The Operation Hub might be enabled by default on some latest versions of the Red Hat OpenShift, so this step is optional depending on your cluster version.

-7. Setup and configure [Red Hat Advanced Cluster Management](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-install-acm) on the ACM cluster.
+5. Setup and configure [Red Hat Advanced Cluster Management](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-install-acm) on the ACM cluster.